pCloud Review

 Add a header to begin generating the table of contents

-Since its beginnings back in 2013, pCloud has continued to grow and develop into what is now a leading cloud storage service as of 2023!
-One of the main drivers of pCloud’s growth is no doubt thanks to its clear focus on providing the highest levels of data security and user privacy which are backed-up by a great set of complimentary features (up to and including a fully functional backup utility now built directly into the service).
+Since its beginnings back in 2013, pCloud has continued to develop into what is now a leading and well recognised cloud storage service used by many.
+One of the main drivers of pCloud’s growth over this time is no doubt thanks to its focus on providing the highest levels of data security and user privacy which are backed-up by a great set of complimentary features (up to and including a fully functional backup utility which is now built directly into the service).

-In a crowded and competitive cloud storage market as of late, it is pCloud which really stands out as one of the leading players.
-Not only do they offer generous cloud storage quotas and amazing value for money via their lifetime plans, but many advanced features are also included such as desktop synchronisation software, full end-to-end encrypted storage, secure link sharing, 30+ days of version history and WebDAV access to the service plus much more on top.
+In a now very competitive cloud storage market, it is pCloud which really stands out as one of the leading players.
+Not only do they offer very generous cloud storage quotas and amazing value for money via their lifetime plans, but many advanced features such as desktop synchronisation, end-to-end encryption, secure link sharing plus 30+ days of version history are also enabled on all premium accounts by default.

-I have been a big fan of pCloud for several years now and in this latest version of my review (which has been fully updated for 2023) I will be looking at both the core pCloud offering in addition to some of the many enhancements and new features added over the last few years – Vamos!
+I have been a big fan of pCloud for several years myself and in this latest version of my review (fully updated for November 2023) I will be looking at both the core pCloud offering in addition to some of the many new features added over the last few years – Vamos!

 Looking for Cloud Storage?